Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 In order to plot a previously obtained result, you must provide :math:`(x, y)` coordinates for all buses in the network.
 Coordinates are provided as a dictionary mapping bus IDs to coordinates.
-The OptiMods datasets module provides an example set of coordinates for plotting.
+The OptiMods datasets module provides an example set of coordinates for plotting the 9 bus test case:

 .. doctest:: opf
     :options: +NORMALIZE_WHITESPACE